NuBrakes Blog Bad Rotors: 8 Symptoms You Should Look For Image

 Brake Rotor Overview

-Brake rotors are circular discs that are linked to each wheel and used to convert kinetic energy to thermal energy.
-When you press down on the brake pedal, the master brake cylinder sends a signal to your calipers which causes your brake pads to pull together against the rotors' large surface area.
+Brake rotors are circular discs linked to each wheel and used to convert kinetic energy to thermal energy.
+When you press down on the brake pedal, the master brake cylinder sends a signal to your brake calipers which causes your brake pads to pull together against the rotors' large surface area.
 The friction caused by the pads pressing on the rotors resists the wheel's spin, slowing its rotation and bringing the car to rest.

 There are 4 different types of rotors: